Submitting text-searchable PDFs

 text-searchable in Adobe Acrobat Professional or Standard:

-Click on Document > OCR Text Recognition > Recognize Text
+Click on Tools > Text Recognition > In This File.

 The text recognition process will proceed page by page.
 Please